 Additionally, your e-newsletter shouldn’t be the end game of communication; in fact, it should be a jumping off point.
 Your e-newsletter can be the beginning of a nurture campaign that allows you to communicate more and offer potential clients other pieces of information based on what they are interested in.
 For example, if a reader clicked a link about Alzheimer’s care in your newsletter, she might also be interested in the new Alzheimer’s care support group your agency has established.
 By tracking which links your readers are clicking, you can gain a better idea of what information they would be interested in in the future, allowing you to offer content that is of value and continuing to nurture the relationship until the prospect is ready to become a client.

 Finally, if you want to move your newsletter info out of the inbox, it should be shareable.
 Make sure to include social share and forwarding buttons within your newsletter design to allow readers to share it with their friends and followers with the click of a button.
 And don’t be afraid to encourage sharing within the content of your articles too.

 Monthly e-newsletters are an excellent way to reach out to current clients and increase word-of-mouth advertising for your agency, but creating the content, designing an eye-catching newsletter format, and tracking link clicks for nurture marketing are time-consuming processes.
-If you’re interested in ramping up your email marketing campaigns in order to bolster referrals, contact our award-winning home care marketing professionals today and learn how we create newsletters that get results.
+If you’re wondering how to market your home care services better or if you’re interested in ramping up your email marketing campaigns in order to bolster referrals, contact our award-winning home care marketing professionals today and learn how we create newsletters that get results.